Doyle's Ice Cream Parlor

-Doyle's Ice Cream Parlor is a locally owned ice cream shop that has been located in Spokane's West Central neighborhood since 1939.
-Doyle's is open from spring to early fall, Wednesdays through Sundays.
+Doyle's Ice Cream Parlor is a locally owned ice cream shop that has been in Spokane, Washington's West Central neighborhood since 1939.

 Description

 Doyle's Ice Cream Parlor is a small ice cream shop located at the intersection of Boone Avenue and Nettleton Street in Spokane's West Central neighborhood.
 It has been in operation since 1939 and is listed as a contributing property to the Nettleton's Addition Historic District, a Historic district in the United States on the National Register of Historic Places.
 Doyle's ice cream and waffle cones are homemade.
 The menu also includes a vintage soda fountain and treats like banana splits, floats and milkshakes.

 The building is painted with red and white stripes on the exterior, with two plate glass windows the Boone Avenue face.
 The door is located on the corner, facing the intersection of Boone and Nettleton Street.
 It was built in 1928 with the intention of serving as a commercial structure.
 The interior is decorated with a large collection of vintage toys.
 It is designed like an old ice cream shop, with a checkered tile floor and a bar-like counter seating with high stools.